 Zachary R.A.
 Critchley

-Zachary is a doctoral student of Andean archaeology at Binghamton University, and is currently working on his doctorate after achieving his MA in 2018.
+Zachary is a PhD candidate studying Andean archaeology at Binghamton University.
+In 2018 he completed his MA thesis on the iconography of atlatls in ancient Peru.
 He has worked at excavations across Peru, including the sites of Panquilma, Andagua, and the 2018 excavations at Huari.
-His research interests include multi-species ethnography, iconography, faunal exchange, and projectile weaponry.
+His research interests include zooarchaeology, iconography, faunal exchange, and projectile weaponry.

 Check out his CV here

-Katharine is a first year MA/PhD student at Binghamton University studying the archaeology and paleoethnobotany of Northeastern North America.
+Katharine is a second year MA/PhD student at Binghamton University studying the archaeology and paleoethnobotany of Northeastern North America.
 She has done prior work in California archaeology studying deep history Native American sites and indigenous landscape management practices.
+She is carrying out MA thesis research on the intersection of primary education and archaeology.
 Her current interests include landscape archaeology, heritage conservation, community engagement and collaborative indigenous archaeology.

 Check out her CV here

-Audria Ruscitti is a master's student in the MAPA program studying the burn scar left by the Camp Fire in Paradise, California.
+Audria Ruscitti is a master's student in the MAPA program looking at using 3D models of archaeological artifacts in public school education.
 She holds degrees in Journalism and Anthropology, and attended field school in Western Mongolia.
 In addition, she is certified in forensic facial reconstruction sculpture.
 Her interests include human osteology, ethnomycology, experimental archaeology, colonial Mexico, and East Asia.
 Her primary interest lies with foodways and the evolution of cuisine as it moves through time and over distance.

 Anna Patchen earned her Master's in Public Archaeology from Binghamton University in 2019.
 Her research focused on plant use in the Archaic Period southeastern United States.